kerbyferris/body-call/README.md

 # body-call
-On the phone with your circuit body
+On Grandma's phone with your circuit body (Mother love board)

+	Interactive listening station for Fabulosa Fest 2015